markdown-extended/manifest/mde-manifest.md

 beginning of the line) MUST be written after 1 level of indentation that represents its parent list item, and then the rule of indentation applies again:

-    -   a parent list item (first level of indentation)
-        -   a sub-item in that parent (second level of indentation)
-    -   continuation of the original list items
+    -∙∙∙a parent list item (first level of indentation) ∙∙∙∙-∙∙∙a sub-item in that parent (second level of indentation) -∙∙∙continuation of the original list items

 #### C.8.a.
 Unordered lists {#C8a}